Stevehee/FORL-backend/README.md

 - `args[0]` - The path to the data file.
 - `args[1]` - The name of the target predicate.
 - `args[2]` - The number of arguments of the target predicate.
-- `args[3-n]` - The arguments of the target predicate. (could leave as empty).
+- `args[3-]` - The arguments of the target predicate. (could leave as empty).
+- `args[args.length - 1]` - The number of arguments of the target predicate.

 For example:

 javac \*.java
-java Main adult.data isGreater 1
+java Main adult.data isGreater 1 3

 Result for example run :